Michael-Murage/notepad_vue/README.md

     ```
 4. Navigate to http://localhost:8000

-From there, you will register with the application's interface and start creating notes.
+From there, you will register with the application's interface and start creating and editing notes.